 16-bit arithmetic is more energy efficient, and higher performance, than 32-bit arithmetic.
-For most operations, Mali can either submit a vec2 SIMD 16-bit operation or a scalar fp32 operation, so in the best case using 16-bit operations will be twice as fast.
-Even in cases where overall performance does not increase, a higher percentage of 16-bit operations will improve energy efficiency.
+For most operations, Mali can either submit a vec2 SIMD 16-bit operation or a scalar fp32 operation, so in the best case using 16-bit operations are twice as fast.
+Even in cases where overall performance does not increase, a higher percentage of 16-bit operations improves energy efficiency.